KyleGough/sudoku/README.md

 ##### Solo Candidate #####

 The *solo candidate* technique is a simple technique for identifying the value of cells where a cell has only one candidate, therefore the cell must be that candidate.
 This technique has been implemented using a **O(N<sup>2</sup>)** complexity algorithm as every cell in the grid must be checked.
 Multiple solo candidates can be observed in one pass of the algorithm.
-Using only this strategy is not sufficient enough to solve any 17-clue Sudokus.
+Using only this strategy is not sufficient enough to solve any 17-clue Sudoku.

 ##### Hidden Candidate ###

 The *hidden candidate* technique is another simple technique for identifying the value of cells.
 If a candidate is valid in only one cell within a column, row or sector then that cell must be that value.
 This technique has been implemented using a **O(N<sup>3</sup>)** complexity algorithm as each cell in a structure (column, row, sector) must be checked against each candidate.
-Using only the *Single Candidate* and *Hidden Candidate* techniques, *44.6%* of the 49,151 17-clue Sudokus were solved.
+Using only the *Single Candidate* and *Hidden Candidate* techniques, *44.6%* of the 49,151 17-clue Sudoku were solved.
 However, these two strategies are sufficient enough to solve every simple Sudoku.